Hey there! Planning a trip to a new city? Worried about staying safe?

 Turns out, San Francisco felt like a typical American city.
 We crossed paths with a few odd people, but no more than in Washington D.C., New York City, or our hometown of Salt Lake City.
 We used ordinary precautions, never felt unsafe, and had a great trip.

 Our precautions are mostly common sense and may feel familiar.
-However, if you are feeling anxious about an upcoming trip, I hope that there is a safety tip here that will help you travel with confidence.
+However, if you are anxious about an upcoming trip, I hope there is a safety tip here that will help you travel with confidence.
 These strategies have served us well in every city and country we have visited.

 Here are my top travel safety tips for families.